bencodezen/obsidian-night-owl-theme/README.md

 ## Credit

-🎩 Hat tip to the [Dracula Obsidian Theme](https://github.com/jarodise/Dracula-for-Obsidian.md) for serving as the base theme I'm using to create this theme.
+🎩 Hat tip to the [Dracula Obsidian Theme](https://github.com/jarodise/Dracula-for-Obsidian.md) for serving as the base theme I used to create this theme.